 We hope these 10 more commandments of business will help you with growing and expanding your business to the best it can be!
-If you want to learn more about women in business and network with other women entrepreneurs, sign up for the annual MACs Women Connect Summit, which will be held on October 3 in Westchester, NY.
+If you want to learn more about women in business and network with other women entrepreneurs, sign up for the annual MACs Women Connect Summit, which will be held in October in Westchester, NY.

 Hi!
 I'm Michelle Christie your online visibility coach, helping business women maximize and monetize their business through strategic planning and brand positioning to create profits.